Home

 Heat a large heavy bottomed skillet over medium-high heat until very hot, about 3 minutes.

-until golden brown, about 3 minutes.
+Add oil to hot skillet and heat until shimmering.
+Place floured cutlets in single layer in skillet and cook until golden brown, about 3 minutes.
 Flip cutlets and cook on second side until golden brown and meat feels firm when pressed with finger, about 3 minutes longer.
-Transfer chicken to a plate and rest in a 200

-degree oven as you prepare the rest of the dish.
+If cooking Chicken Marsala for a party, transfer chicken to a plate and rest in a 200 degree oven as you prepare the rest of the dish.

 Reduce skillet to low heat and add pancetta or bacon.
 Sauté, stirring occasionally and scraping pan bottom to loosen browned bits and prevent sticking.
 Cook until pancetta is brown and crisp about 4 minutes.
 With slotted spoon, transfer pancetta to paper towel lined plate and drain well.
 Allow oil to remain in pan in order to cook the mushrooms.